a11yproject/a11yproject.com/src/posts/2018-11-26-resize-text.md

 ### Exceptions

-* Images of text won't resize
+- Images of text won't resize.
-* Captions over videos likely won't resize
+- Captions over videos likely won't resize.
+- Using the incorrect html `lang` code will result in no text-zoom.

 ## Can I zoom everything instead of resizing text only?